Germán Villar: Biography

 Germán Villar was born in Valencia, Spain.
-The roots of his musical education lay in Madrid, where he started his education with Inés Ribanedeira.
+The roots of his musical education lay in Madrid, where he started his education with Inés Ribadeneira.
 At the age of 20 he joined the Joaquim Rodrigo Conservatory in Valencia, where he was to finish his studies.
 Five years later he took part in the Young Artist Program of the Metropolitan Opera in New York City and worked with teachers such as Trish McCaffree, Renata Scotto and Pierre Vallet.

 One year later, he made his stage debut singing Alfredo in La Traviata.
 In 2002 he won three awards at the Francisco-Vinas-Competition in Barcelona and joined the ensemble at the Stadttheater Gießen, Germany, where he successfully performed a number of prestigious roles, such as Pollione, Pinkerton, Lenskij and Mitch in the German premiere of André Previn's A Streetcar Named Desire.

 He has a reputation as one of the leading tenors of the young generation.
 His outstanding stage appearance in connection with an enormous musicality makes Germán Villar a number 1 candidate for most major roles of the Italian and French repertoire.

 His accession to the row of the world's finest tenors came with his role as Christian in Cyrano de Bergerac at the Teatro alla Scala in Milan, Italy in January 2008.